AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 - Make the circle move diagonally
 - Make it speed up or slow down over time
 - Create a parabolic arc (like a thrown ball)
-- Make it bounce back and forth (hint: use `%` to create repeating patterns)
+- Make it wrap around the screen (hint: use `%` to create repeating patterns)
 - Try using `Math.sin()` or `Math.cos()` with the frame number to create smooth curves or circular paths
-- Combine multiple functions to create complex patterns
+- Combine multiple functions with x and y to create complex patterns

 The key insight: by using mathematical functions of `frame`, you can create all sorts of motion patterns.
-Play around and see what you can discover!
+Play around and see what you can discover.

-## Testing Part 2
+### Testing Part 2

 When you're done, you should see your circle moving around the screen in whatever pattern you programmed.
 Try tweaking the numbers in your motion equations to see how they affect the animation.

-## What's Next?
+### What's Next?

 In the next part, we'll start thinking about physics - using velocity and acceleration instead of directly controlling position.
-That's when things get really interesting!
+That's when things get really interesting.

 ---

 ## Part 3: Real Physics - Velocity!

 Now we're going to transition from frame-based motion to **physics-based motion**.
 Instead of directly changing the position based on frame numbers, we'll use velocity - the rate at which position changes over time.
-This is how real physics works!
+This is how real physics works.

 ### Understanding Units